 As you’re undergoing divorce proceedings and divvying up the artwork, copyright will be an important tenet to consider.
 As an artist and creator of original work, you own the copyright in the works you produce.
 U.S. copyright law protects an original work of authorship, fixed in a tangible medium, with a nominal degree of creative expression.
 As such, you hold certain rights over the work – namely, the right to reproduce, distribute or perform said work.
 Now, let’s assume that you and your spouse are dividing up your artistic assets, and there are certain works he or she would like to sell rather than keep or vice versa.
 Would you be able to under copyright law?
 Technically, no.

-The conveyance of those rights are generally done through contracts or licensing agreements, which delineate which rights are being transferred, who receives them, the scope of the rights being conveyed, and the duration of the conveyance.
-Meaning that, if you’re dividing artwork with your spouse, you’ll need to specifically state who owns the copyright in the work, and which aspects of their copyright have been transferred to you.
+The conveyance of those rights is generally done through contracts or licensing agreements, which delineate which rights are being transferred, who receives them, the scope of the rights being conveyed, and the duration of the conveyance.
+Meaning that if you’re dividing artwork with your spouse, you’ll need to specifically state who owns the copyright in the work and which aspects of their copyright have been transferred to you.

 In addition to copyright considerations, divorcing spouses will need to consider the Visual Rights Artists Act of 1990 (VARA).
 Under VARA, authors get additional rights in the works that meet certain requirements, regardless of any subsequent physical ownership of the work or who holds the copyright to the work.